aurora-is-near/doc.aurora.dev/content/develop/start/truffle.md

 ## Summary

-In this simple tutorial, we deployed an NFT contract to the Aurora TestNet using Truffle and interacted with the contract's functions.
+In this simple tutorial, we deployed an NFT contract to the Aurora Testnet using Truffle and interacted with the contract's functions.